jbannick/hellokata-java/src/log4j2/hellolog4j2simplest/README.md

 1. Copy the src directory tree to your destination location
 2. Copy build.sh to that location
 3. Copy run.sh to that location
+4. At the command line, cd to your destination location
-4. At the command line, execute: build.sh
+5. At the command line, execute: build.sh

 The app should build.